batsh-dev-team/Batsh/README.md

 ## Why not Python/Ruby/Node.js/LUA

 Yes you can use any of them as platform-independent glue code.
-But there are 3 disadventages:
+But there are several disadventages:

-1. They are not **preinstalled on all platforms** (including Windows).
+1. None of them is **preinstalled on all platforms** (including Windows).
-2. Functionalities like piping processes are not convenient to use.
+2. Functionalities like process piping are not convenient to use.
 3. Hard to integrate with existing code written in Bash or Batch.

 Those reasons are why I developed Batsh.